storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - Possible crash on Android when using Unicode emoji characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which *should* be fixed in Android 6.x
 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
-- Lawnchair adapter is *not* expected to work as described below.
+- ~~Lawnchair adapter is *not* expected to work as described below.~~
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
 - readTransaction does *not* reject modification SQL statements with extra semicolon(s) in the beginning
 - Unlike the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) this plugin handles executeSql calls with too few parameters without error reporting and the iOS version handles executeSql calls with too many parameters without error reporting.
-- The default Android database implementation currently does not handle vertical tab, form feed, or backspace characters properly.
+- The default Android implementation does not currently handle vertical tab, form feed, or backspace characters properly.
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.
   - Apparently FIXED: ~~PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [litehelpers/Cordova-sqlite-storage#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).~~